Programs and Events

 Many early spiritual and religious traditions emerged from simply breaking bread together – being in one another’s company and sharing conversation about the type of world we wish to live in and build collectively.

 These groups form based on geography, so you can create mutual aid community in your neighborhoods.
 Groups commit to meeting at least six times with each other.
-Sign up by here
+Sign up here

 Ongoing Weekly Programs